Cooperatives Europe: Overview

+Cooperatives Europe is developing a European network of Young Cooperators.

 History

 Cooperatives Europe was established on 7 March 2006 as a nonprofit organization under Belgian law (ASBL),.
 The first General Assembly took place in Manchester, on 11 November 2006, where Pauline Green and Etienne Pflimlin were elected co-presidents.

-Since 2012, Cooperatives Europe is recognised as Civil Society Organisation, and takes therefore part in the Policy Forum on Development, organised by the European Commission’s DG DevCo.
-Cooperatives Europe has organised several seminars on international cooperation such as the event Cooperatives and Sustainable Development: Challenges for the Post-2015 Agenda, co-organised with CoopBuro in Brussels, among others.
+Since 2012, Cooperatives Europe recognized as a Civil Society Organization, and takes part in the Policy Forum on Development, organized by the European Commission’s DG DevCo.
+Cooperatives Europe has organized several seminars on international cooperation such as the event Cooperatives and Sustainable Development: Challenges for the Post-2015 Agenda, co-organized with CoopBuro in Brussels, among others.

 Cooperatives Europe is one of the partners within the European Year for Development (EYD2015), EU’s first ever thematic year dedicated to international development cooperation.
-2015 is a special year for development.
-It is the first ever European Year to deal with the European Union's external action and Europe’s role in the world.
+The year 2015 is designated as the European Year for Development, focusing on the European Union's external actions and its role in international development.
 For development organisations all over Europe it is an unparalleled opportunity to showcase Europe's commitment to eradicating poverty worldwide and to inspire more Europeans to get engaged and involved in development.
 2015 is also the year in which the Millennium Development Goals that the world agreed to reach in 2000, and in which the international community will agree on the future global framework for poverty eradication and sustainable development.
-See Cooperatives Europe's profile and actions on EYD2015's website.

-Responding to the need of more and more young cooperators in Europe to develop contacts with peers in other countries, Cooperatives Europe has created and is developing a European network of Young Cooperators.

-Structure

-Cooperatives Europe is run by a secretariat based in Brussels.
-Strategic guidelines are decided by the General Assembly of Cooperatives Europe, which meets at least once a year.
-The General Assembly elects the board of directors, which is in charge of the development and implementation of the strategic multi-annual programme, and one president, who also acts as vice-president of the International Cooperative Alliance for the European Region.